-- Do you normally work in a different EU Member State than the one where you were hired? - Are you being sent to another Member State by your employer for a limited period of time? - Once your task is completed, do you plan to return to the Member State where your employer is based?
+- Are you working for a limited period in a different EU Member State than the one where you were hired? - Are you being sent to another Member State by your employer for a limited period of time? - Once your task is completed, do you plan to return to the Member State where your employer is based?

-If you replied

-yes to these

-questions, you are

-probably a posted
+If you replied yes to these questions, you are probably a posted worker.

-worker.